chicio/chicio.github.io/src/posts/2022-10-03-swiftui-path-svg-scale.md

 [Friyay instead of Friday](https://technology.lastminute.com/tech-learning-and-development-friyay/ "lastminute.com
 learning").
 In the Friyay everyone can learn and improve his/her skill on any subject.
-In particular, as you seen from one of my [previous post](/2022/06/06/microfrontend-module-federation-dynamic-configuration/ "module federation"), I spent some Friday mornings putting in place the first microfrontend architecture for the customer area of lastminute.com websites (while also trying to master/study in deep some other topics).
+In particular, as you seen from one of my [previous post](/2022/06/06/microfrontend-module-federation-dynamic-configuration/ "module federation"), I spent some Friyay putting in place the first microfrontend architecture for the customer area of lastminute.com websites (while also trying to study in deep some other topics).
 In the last weeks I started a new Friyay "secret" project with my colleague [Marco De Lucchi](https://www.linkedin.com/in/marcodelucchi/).
-As you may already remember [I already worked with Marco](/2020/01/18/react-native-activate-hermes/) in the past when I was part of the mobile app team.
-In this secret project we are developing something new for our mobile app using [SwiftUI](https://developer.apple.com/xcode/swiftui/ "swiftui").
+As you may already remember [I already worked with Marco](/2020/01/18/react-native-activate-hermes/ "react native hermes") in the past when I was part of the mobile app team.
+For this new secret project, we are developing something new for our mobile app using [SwiftUI](https://developer.apple.com/xcode/swiftui/ "swiftui").
 We had various challenges to overcome.
 One of this has been to be able to display a cool inspirational title like the following one.